aizukanne/OfficeAssistant/docs/system-architecture.md

 1. Slack events trigger the Lambda function
 2. The Lambda function processes the event and extracts relevant information
 3. Message history and context are retrieved from storage
+4. PII detection is performed if enabled (optional privacy processing)
-4. The message is routed to the appropriate handler based on content
+5. The message is routed to the appropriate handler based on content
-5. External services are called as needed
+6. External services are called as needed
-6. A response is generated and sent back to Slack
+7. A response is generated and sent back to Slack
-7. The interaction is saved to storage for future reference
+8. The interaction is saved to storage for future reference

 ## Deployment Architecture